-To communicate with the Challenge S server, you need a terminal emulator for your IBM compatible or Macintosh computer.
-Many operating systems, such as Microsoft® Windows, ship with a terminal emulator package (also known as modem or communications software.)
-Some examples of terminal emulator software include.
+To communicate with the Internet Gateway server through a Macintosh or PC, you need a terminal emulator.
+Many operating systems, such as Microsoft Windows, ship with a terminal emulator package (also known as modem or communications software).
+Some examples of terminal emulator software include the following: